trambarhq/relaks-wordpress-example/README.md

 Zero-latency WordPress Front-end
 ================================
 In this example, we're going to build a Zero-latency front-end for WordPress.
 When a visitor clicks on a link, a story will instantly appear.
 No hourglass.
 No spinner.
 No blank page.
 We'll accomplish this by aggressively prefetching data in our client-side code.
-At the same time, we're going to employ server-side rendering (SSR) to minimize time-to-first-impression.
+At the same time, we're going to employ server-side rendering (SSR) to minimize time to first impression.
+The page should appear within a fraction of a second after the visitor enters the URL.

+Combined with aggressive caching, what we'll end up with is a web site that feels very fast and is very cheap to host.

 This is a complex example with many moving parts.
 It's definitely not for beginners.
 You should already be familiar with technologies involved: [React](https://reactjs.org/), [Nginx caching](https://www.nginx.com/blog/nginx-caching-guide/), and of course [WordPress](https://wordpress.org/) itself.